zoeskan/MCB185/unit3-algorithms.md

 Write a program that finds all Pythagorean triples for triangles with sides a and b less than 100.
 For example, 3, 4, 5 is a triple: 3^2 + 4^2 = 5^2.
 Hint: all sides, including the hypotenuse, must be an integer.
+There are 62 unique triples.

 ### 34scoringmatrix.py ##